bakkerij/notifier/README.md

     bin/cake migrations migrate -p Notifier

-## Usage

-The `NotifierComponent` is the most important part of the plugin. this Component is able to register templates, send new notifications, and return a list of unread notifications.
+### NotificationManager

+The `NotificationManager` is the Manager of the plugin.
+You can get an instance with:

+    NotificationManager::instance();

-Add the following to your AppController:
+The `NotificationManager` has the following namespace: `Notifier\Utility\NotificationManager`.

-    $this->loadComponent('Notifier.Notifier');
+### NotifierComponent

+The `NotifierComponent can be used in controllers to create notifications and return data like read/unread notifications and totals (like 4 unread notifications).

 ### Templates
 Notifications are viewed in a template including variables.
 When sending a new notification, you tell the notification